Skip to main content

 Flumazenil treatment aims to alleviate acute withdrawal symptoms and promote detoxification from benzodiazepines.
 However, it’s essential to undergo flumazenil treatment under the guidance of qualified medical professionals, as sudden withdrawal can pose risks.

-If you’re considering a medication-assisted treatment (MAT) program in Tennessee, such as those at Freeman Recovery Center, the intake process typically begins with an assessment.
+If you’re considering a medication-assisted treatment (MAT) program in Tennessee, such as those at Freeman Recovery Center, the intake process typically begins with a free substance abuse assessment.
 During this assessment, a qualified healthcare provider will evaluate your medical history, substance use patterns, and treatment goals.
 You’ll also undergo a physical examination such as your free assessment and may be asked to provide urine or blood samples.

 Following the assessment, your provider will discuss your treatment options, including medication choices and therapy approaches.
 Once you’ve decided to proceed with MAT, you’ll complete the necessary paperwork and consent forms.
 Throughout the intake process, our healthcare team will offer guidance and support every step of the way.